TheOwenLiOne/module_test_data_acquisition/README.md

 ## acknowledgments

-hardware, libraries, and documentation for the DAQ were created by: https://github.com/mbA2D
+hardware, libraries, and documentation for the DAQ were created/designed by [mbA2D](https://github.com/mbA2D)